 Professor Randall utilizes a combination of the material science approaches of structural-property-process-performance relations and coupling these with material physics to understand, design, and manufacture future generation electroceramic materials and devices.
-Specific materials the group is studying are ferroelectric and related materials, microwave, and piezoelectric materials in a variety of different forms, ranging from crystal structure, composition, particle and grain size, bulk, film and composites are considered.
+Specific materials the group is studying are ferroelectric and related materials, microwave, electrochemical, semiconducting, and piezoelectric materials in a variety of different forms, ranging from crystal structure, composition, particle and grain size, bulk, film and composites are considered.

 His philosophy is to use extreme application needs to direct a fundamental study to enable material advances to be made and implemented.
 These extreme performance parameters include a combination of temperature, electric field strength, frequency- time and size reduction.
 Under these conditions, we are concerned with basic mechanisms that control the degradation under all times of use.
 These time dependent failure mechanisms may be controlled through important physical processes such as electron injection at an electrode or grain boundary, oxygen vacancy migration, defect dipole rotations, thermochemical and electrochemical reactions at interfaces.
 Any of these or similar phenomena are built into a material through the fabrication thermal processes and remain in a metastable state, but ultimately these defects drive the degradation mechanisms and thereby prevent the implementation of new materials into a system.
 Once understanding the sources and failure processes, our group develops methods through process modifications or design new materials or chemistries to suppress these deleterious effects.
 These methods have all been adopted by the capacitor industry as a quality control and fast screening technique for high performance dielectrics.

 Technology Impacted By Research:

 Many of the major manufacturers of multilayer ceramic capacitors use fast firing approaches to control the production of the most advanced devices.
 The early work for this came from Randall’s efforts in the Center for Dielectric Studies.
 Further impact has been in the form of developing measurement techniques that have now been introduced as quality control methods for the production and screening of highly reliable capacitive devices.
 New compositions, materials, and dopant strategies have also been implemented into a number of electroceramic materials based on work from Randall’s group.
 All the major manufacturers of these components come to Penn State to work on these problems.
 Now, new companies are coming to see the benefits of cold sintering materials.